W1nterFr3ak/pyblackhat/README.md

 ---

+# UDP Host discovery Sniffer

+Now we will create a sniffer with a purpose of discovering hosts on a network on both a windows host and Linux host.

+## Windows

-# Opening a raw socket
+#### Opening a raw socket

 To open a socket we have to know three things.
 - Socket family
 - Socket type